prescriptive-analytics/challenge-docs/docs/api.rst

 ``get_area_visited_history(areaID)``:

 - Args: areaID - id for the area
 - Return: a 2D list of the visited history of one area in past 5 days.
 Each of the inner 1D list represents the history for one hour.
 The order of the list is chronological, with the earlist time appearing the first in the list.
-Specifically, ``areaID=-1`` stands for hospital.
+Specifically, ``areaID=-1`` stands for hospital and isolation.
 [[individualID1, individualID2, individualID3, ...], [individualID7, individualID8,]]